-Prerequisites: SOAN 1502 and 1503, or 1.0 unit of POLS, or permission of the instructor interpersonal politics, democratic deficit, political socialization, political culture.
+Prerequisites: 5.0 units of university credit, which must include SOAN 1502 or 0.5 unit of POLS, or permission of the instructor interpersonal politics, democratic deficit, political socialization, political culture.
 Note: Students who have received credit for SOAN 3307/POLS 3307 may not take this course for credit.

 Critical explorations of the nature and sources of political power and influence, and the processes through which these are allocated, seized, legitimized, resisted, and exercised in civil society.
-Topics may include: relationships of civil society to the state, grass-roots and movement activism, interpersonal politics, democratic deficit, political socialization
+Topics may include: relationships of civil society to the state, grass-roots and movement activism,